 The best thing you can do is provide your puppy with plenty of safe, chewable options throughout your house — and when you see her chewing on something that she shouldn’t, simply replace the item with one of her approved toys.

 What are the best teething toys for puppies?

 According to Dr. Romine, “giving rubber dog toys and different textures and shapes can help.”

 Some favorites include:

 Bonus?
-Find a toy that you can douse in water and freeze (or ones specifically made for these purposes), as the cold will help soothe your pup’s sore gums — like a rope!
-(Always supervise your dog with a rope toy since she can end up eating it.)
+Find a toy that you can douse in water and freeze (or ones specifically made for these purposes), as the cold will help soothe your pup’s sore gums.
+(Always supervise your dog with a rope toy since she could end up eating it.)

-“Avoid anything harder than a tooth itself (so things like antlers, bones, etc) as this can lead to tooth chipping and fracturing,” Dr. Romine advises.
+“Avoid anything harder than a tooth itself (so things like antlers, bones, etc.) as this can lead to tooth chipping and fracturing,” Dr. Romine advised.
 “Some people may mention frozen dishrags like for babies, but I would be careful there because it will thaw and may be tempting to a puppy to tear up and swallow!”

 We independently pick all the products we recommend because we love them and think you will too.
 If you buy a product from a link on our site, we may earn a commission.